mmorandi/MBDyn-web/Documentation/FAQ.md

     * a `drive hinge` joint, that allows to impose the relative orientation between the two nodes as a whole (thus adding 3 more degrees of constraint).
-  * As an alternative, one could use the `axial rotation` joint, which is equivalent to a `revolute hing`e with the angular velocity about the `revolute hinge` axis imposed as function of time.
+  * As an alternative, one could use the `axial rotation` joint, which is equivalent to a `revolute hinge` with the angular velocity about the `revolute hinge` axis imposed as function of time.
 This is not exactly equivalent to imposing the relative orientation, even in case the imposed angular velocity is exactly the time derivative of the desired relative angle, since the constraint is now non-holonomic and, as such,